kadena-community/kadena.js/packages/apps/docs/src/docs/learn/what-is-a-blockchain.md

 ## Consensus models

 The method that a blockchain uses to batch transactions into blocks and to select which node can submit a block to the chain is called the blockchain's **consensus model** or **consensus algorithm**.
-All consensus models are concerned with providing threeessential properties: safety, liveness, and fault tolerance.
+All consensus models are concerned with providing three essential properties: safety, liveness, and fault tolerance.

 The most commonly-used consensus model is the proof-of-work consensus model.
 With the proof-of-work consensus model, the node that completes a computational problem first has the right to submit a block to the chain.